TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Observations

 \subsubsection{LCOGT 1\,m}

 We observed four full transits of TOI-1442 b from the Las Cumbres Observatory Global Telescope \citep[LCOGT;][]{Brown:2013} 1.0\,m network node at McDonald Observatory.
-Observations on 2020 August 14 and 2020 August 30 were conducted in I-band, and observations on 2020 September 26 and 2020 October 21 were conducted in Sloan $i'$ band.
+Observations on 2020 August 14 and 2020 August 30 were conducted in I band with exposure times of 100$\,s$, and observations on 2020 September 26 and 2020 October 21 were conducted in Sloan $i'$ band with exposure times of 90$\,s$.
 We used the {\tt TESS Transit Finder} to schedule our transit observations.
-The 1\,m telescopes are equipped with $4096\times4096$ pixel SINISTRO cameras having an image scale of $0\farcs389$ per pixel, resulting in a $26\arcmin\times26\arcmin$ field of view.
+The 1\,m telescopes are equipped with $4096\times4096$ pixel SINISTRO cameras with an image scale of $0\farcs389$ per pixel, resulting in a $26\arcmin\times26\arcmin$ field of view.
 The images were calibrated by the standard LCOGT {\tt BANZAI} pipeline \citep{McCully:2018}, and photometric data were extracted using {\tt AstroImageJ} \citep{Collins:2017}.
-The images were focused and have mean stellar point-spread-functions with a FWHM of $\sim2\arcsec$, and circular photometric apertures with radius $\sim4\arcsec$ were used to extract the differential photometry.
-The apertures exclude flux from the nearest Gaia EDR3 and TESS Input Catalog neighbor (TIC 1718221659) $13\arcsec$ west of the target.
+The images were focused and have mean stellar point spread functions with a FWHM of $\sim2\arcsec$, and circular photometric apertures with radius $\sim4\arcsec$ were used to extract the differential photometry.
+The apertures exclude flux from the nearest Gaia EDR3 and TESS Input Catalog neighbour (TIC 1718221659) $13\arcsec$ west of the target.
+The resulting photometric dispersions per exposure are in the range 0.13--0.18$\%$.